 This is invaluable for FS organisations where so much could be at stake from something as innocent as a misdirected email containing sensitive client data.
 Email data breaches can’t be treated as a problem for tomorrow when so many businesses are already feeling the impacts today.
 The reputational and financial costs of a breach are only going to get higher, so now is the time for FS organisations to protect themselves with Egress Intelligent Email Security.

-We’re welcoming Zsuzsanna Berenyi, Head of Cyber Security Awareness and Culture at the London Stock Exchange, as a guest speaker for a webinar on 6th May at 14:00 GMT.
+We welcomed Zsuzsanna Berenyi, Head of Cyber Security Awareness and Culture at the London Stock Exchange, as a guest speaker for our webinar hosted on 6th May at 14:00 GMT.

-Zsuzsanna will be sharing her views with Egress CEO Tony Pepper on the ‘human factor’ behind email data breaches and the impact they can have on FS firms, as well as the risk landscape for a future of flexible working.
+Zsuzsanna shared her views with Egress CEO Tony Pepper on the ‘human factor’ behind email data breaches and the impact they can have on FS firms, as well as the risk landscape for a future of flexible working.